abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 Who is this book for
 ====

 So, who is this book for?
-If we rephrase this question as "Who *should* read this book", then the answer is nobody.
-Indeed, if you think in terms of "should", mathematics (or at least the type of mathematics that is reviewed here) won't help you much, although it is falsely advertised as a solution to many problems.
+Some people would phrase the question as "Who *should* read this book", but if you ask it this way, then the answer is nobody.
+Indeed, if you think in terms of "should", mathematics (or at least the type of mathematics that is reviewed here) won't help you much, although it is falsely advertised as a solution to many problems (it is, in fact, something much more).

 Let's take an example --- many people claim that Einstein's theories of relativity are essential for GPS to work properly, as, due to relativistic effects, the clocks on GPS satellites tick faster than identical clocks on the ground.